Discover what you are naturally good at

 How to use hard skills to be a more effective teammate?

-Now that you know how to display your skills on a resume, you may be wondering how to do the same in a real work environment.
-These are two completely different tasks, but you can achieve both in a variety of ways.
-One soft skill you can start incorporating into your daily work is strategic thinking.
+Now that you know how to display your skills on a resume, you may be wondering how to transfer these skills into a real work environment.

 How to Use Hard and Soft Skills to be a More Effective Teammate